TheConnMan/missd/README.md

 ## Additional Environment Variables
 **NOTE:** If the AWS credentials and emails settings are not injected emails notifications will not be sent

-- FLUENTD_HOST - If provided this project will additionally log through FluentD
+- FLUENTD_HOST - If provided this project will log through FluentD
 - REDIS_HOST - Redis host location
 - AWS_ACCESS_KEY_ID (Optional) - AWS ID for sending SES email
 - AWS_SECRET_ACCESS_KEY (Optional) - AWS secret key for sending SES email